Trail and Site Accessibility at Bluff Lake Nature Center

 Shade: Very exposed, some minimal opportunity for shade under trees along trail

-Current Conditions On Site: The main Bluff Lake loop trail and the Creek Loop trail are dry.
+Current Conditions On Site: The main Bluff Lake loop trail and the Creek Loop trail are icy and muddy.

 Please be aware that certain areas of the site will be difficult to access after a large rain event.
 This is especially true for our Creek Loop, which has considerably muddy trails and may have a couple inches of water to cross immediately following a rain event.